risawitama/verbose-potato/README.md

-## When is a door not a door?
-When it's ajar.
+## What do you get when you cross a chicken with a skunk?
+A fowl smell!